Born Again – What’s that About?

 When you accept God’s Son, Jesus, as your Saviour, you are born (again) into God’s family, you receive the full rights of a son or daughter, you call him father (“Abba” is an Aramaic word which denotes warmth and relaxed familiarity), and you also become an heir inheriting all that God has for you in this life as well as the life to come.

 I hope by reading this you realise that Jesus’ use of the term “born again” was intensely positive.
-If you have accepted Jesus as your Saviour, then delight afresh in who you are as a son or daughter of your Father God.
+If you have accepted Jesus as your Saviour, then delight afresh in who you are as a child of your Father God.
 If you aren’t born again, what’s stopping you?